 18. Are You Using Shopify Advanced or Shopify Plus?

 Shopify Advanced.
-Right now, Shopify Plus doesn’t offer us enough benefit to outweigh the costs for the upgrade.
+Right now, Shopify Plus doesn’t offer us enough benefits to outweigh the costs for the upgrade.
 And we don’t believe the transaction rate reduction is significant enough for us to consider the move right now.

 Bonus Content: Shopify vs. Shopify Plus, and How to Choose